cyberify/water-tank-monitor/README.md

-# Water tank monitoring system project
+# Water tank monitoring system
+This contents of this repository comprise the software necessary for management of a multi-component system which